 The FDA did ultimately issue the request for manufacturers to remove ranitidine products from the marketplace, citing consumer safety as the primary reason.
 The FDA also urged consumers in possession of Zantac and other ranitidine medications to stop taking them, according to the American Journal of Managed Care.

-The decision by the FDA to withdraw ranitidine-based products from the marketplace could be used as evidence in many evolving lawsuits against the makers of Zantac.
-By making these products unavailable to the public, lawyers may assert that this is an admission of fault and that Zantac has always posed a danger to consumers.
+The FDA’s decision to withdraw ranitidine-based products from the marketplace could be used as evidence in many evolving lawsuits against the makers of Zantac.
+By making these products unavailable to the public, lawyers may assert this is an admission of fault and that Zantac has always posed a danger to consumers.

 Sanofi, the manufacturer of Zantac, includes heart complications as one of the many possible side effects of taking the drug.

 Some of the specific side effects linked to Zantac that may affect your heart include:

 - Certain “hypersensitivity” reactions to ranitidine, which may cause difficulty breathing

 Taking ranitidine could lead to health complications, especially if you are not thorough when discussing prior health conditions with your doctor.
 Some side effects of Zantac or its generic are placed at an elevated risk based on various facets of your physical well-being.

 The American College of Cardiology touches on some of the factors that may increase the risk of taking ranitidine, such as:

 - Having a disease of the kidney or liver, or a condition called porphyria, explained by Mayo Clinic

 - Having health conditions that may increase your susceptibility to developing pneumonia